dart-lang/test/doc/json_reporter.md

   // The ID of the group's parent group, unless it's the root group. int? parentID;

-  // The group's metadata, including metadata from any containing groups.
-  Metadata metadata;

   // The number of tests (recursively) within this group. int testCount;